 And, of course we have to end with probably the most optimistic song of the Great Depression—at least at the beginning of its end—you know what it is!

-So, stay safe, stay un-depressed, and STAY TUNED!
+So, stay safe, stay un-depressed, keep up with those boosters, and STAY TUNED!
 Because, perhaps, hopefully . . .